A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 Don’t walk users through your tool with bland product tours.
 You’ll lose their attention along the way.

-As users get used to using your product in a certain way, there’s a high chance that they’ll miss it when you roll new features.
+As users get used to using your product in a certain way, there’s a high chance that they’ll miss it when you roll out new features.

 Don’t rely on hope to discover your feature upgrades and new releases.
 It’s your job to announce what’s new in the first place.